aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/index.en.md

 An addon provides supporting operational capabilities to Kubernetes applications.
 Addon software is typically built and maintained by the Kubernetes community, cloud providers like AWS, or third-party vendors.
 Amazon EKS automatically installs self-managed addons such as the Amazon VPC CNI plugin for Kubernetes, kube-proxy, and CoreDNS for every cluster.
 We need to install and manage all other addons ourselves.

 GitOps Bridge maintains Argo CD [ApplicationSets](https://github.com/gitops-bridge-dev/gitops-bridge-argocd-control-plane-template/tree/main/bootstrap/control-plane/addons/aws) for various addons under the addons folder in its repository.
-As Kubernetes and EKS evolve, these ApplicationSets get updated by the GitOps Bridge project.
+As Kubernetes and EKS evolve, these ApplicationSets are updated by the GitOps Bridge project.
 Instead of writing our own ApplicationSet for each individual addon, we will leverage the ones provided by GitOps Bridge.
-This avoids reinventing the wheel and allows us to benefit from the addon ApplicationSets curated by the GitOps Bridge community.
+This approach avoids reinventing the wheel and allows us to benefit from the addon ApplicationSets curated by the GitOps Bridge community.

 This workshop utilizes a cloned copy of the GitOps Bridge ApplicationSets repository. **Organizations should consider cloning the ApplicationSets and then using them as-is or customizing them to meet their specific enterprise needs.**

 ::::expand{header="Why manage addons with Argo CD?"}

-- GitOps based - Manifests are stored in Git, enabling version control, collaboration, and review
+- GitOps-based - Manifests are stored in Git, enabling version control, collaboration, and review
 - Automated sync - Argo CD auto-syncs the cluster state to match the Git repo, providing continuous delivery
 - Rollback and auditability - Changes are tracked and can be easily rolled back, improving reliability
-- Flexible lifecycle management - Upgrades, scaling, etc can be easily automated for addons
+- Flexible lifecycle management - Upgrades, scaling, etc. can be easily automated for addons
 - Multi-cluster capable - Can manage addons across multiple clusters in a consistent way
 - Health monitoring - Argo CD provides health status and alerts for addon deployments
   ::::